jgierlach/jan-edward/src/lib/posts/your-health-is-your-companys-greatest-asset.md

 > My clients and customers expect me to be available at all times.

-Unless your business operates an infrastructure which people's actual lives depend on that is wrong.
+Unless your business operates an infrastructure which people's health and safety depend on that is incorrect.
 What you've actually done by taking those late night calls and answering those weekend emails is create an expectation where your customers think they can have access to you at all times.
 Business as in life involves a need for boundaries.
 You'll be surprised how often those calls you've been dreading, to re-establish boundaries with a key customer or client, actually go very well.
-In the rare case they don't then it might be time to do one of the most liberating things in business which is to fire a shitty customer.
+In the rare cases they don't, then it might be time to do one of the most liberating things in business, which is to fire a shitty customer.

 I could go on but you get the idea.